 Integrative Experience (3 credits): See adviser for approved list of courses.

-Electives (14 credits): Selected from an approved list available from a program adviser.
+Electives (13 credits): Selected from an approved list available from a program adviser.
 Additional courses may be approved by program adviser.
-(A minimum of one elective course must be taken from each of the following units: biology, aquatic and fisheries sciences, and oceanography.)
+(A minimum of one elective course must be taken from each of the following units: aquatic and fisheries sciences; oceanography; and biology or Friday Harbor Laboratories biology - FHL prefix.)

 Up to 17 credits may overlap with credits applied to a student's major and up to 5 credits may overlap with credits applied to another minor.